 In the eight years that the agency was active, its infrastructure projects included 40,000 new and 85,000 improved buildings.
 Of these, were 5,900 new schools; 9,300 new auditoriums, gyms, and recreational buildings, 1,000 new libraries; 7,000 new dormitories; and 900 new armories.
 Other projects included recreational spaces including 2,302 stadiums, grandstands, and bleachers; 52 fairgrounds and rodeo grounds; 1,686 parks covering 75,152 acres; 138 outdoor theatres; 254 golf courses; and more.
 Most of these are still in use today.

 Some of these projects included the Midway International Airport in Chicago, Illinois; the iconic Dock Street Theatre in Charleston, South Carolina; the Griffith Observatory in Los Angeles, California, the Timberline Lodge in Oregon’s Mount Hood National Forest; and the River Walk in San Antonio, Texas.

-During its brief existence, the WPA generated numerous documents consisting of written histories, oral histories, guidebooks, fine prints, plays, posters, photographs, and architectural histories.
+The WPA generated numerous documents consisting of written histories, oral histories, guidebooks, fine prints, plays, posters, photographs, and architectural histories during its brief existence.
 Many of these documents are now in the collections of the Library of Congress.

 As a result of low unemployment due to the worker shortage of World War II, the agency was discontinued in June 1943.
-During its eight years of operation, it employed more than 8.5 million people who worked on 1.4 million public projects.
+It employed more than 8.5 million people who worked on 1.4 million public projects during its eight years of operation.